How Do You Book a Capitalized Software Journal Entry?

 |Internally developed software asset – Project ABC||$15,000|

-Memo: To record June 2017 depreciation of internally developed software asset
+Memo: To record June 2020 amortization of internally developed software asset

 What else do I need to know?

 - Capitalizing software does take a lot of time to calculate and document, but there are real benefits to the company’s bottom line.
-Salary expense that would have otherwise been an immediate hit to net income can now to spread out over time, thanks to amortization.
+Salary expenses that would have otherwise been an immediate hit to net income can now be spread out over time, thanks to amortization.
 This makes earnings less volatile.

 - Keep a running list of additions and disposals by project

-- Roll forward your net asset balance: Additions – depreciation – software decommissioned = new net asset balance
+- Roll forward your net asset balance: Additions – amortization – software decommissioned = new net asset balance

 - Not capitalizing assets by the “product” or “project.”
-You may want to add internally developed software assets to your fixed asset register in chunks like “all the software we developed during June 2017.”
+You may want to add internally developed software assets to your fixed asset register in chunks like “all the software we developed during June 2020.”
 But there may be different software projects mixed up in there.
 If a project were ever decommissioned, you will need to dispose of this asset.
 Make sure your data straight from the beginning can specify a “project” by creating separate asset accounts.

 - Not enough documentation!
-Auditors reviewing GAAP financials or the IRS reviewing R&D tax credits, may disallow the capitalization if there isn’t sufficient documentation.
+Auditors reviewing GAAP financial statements or the IRS reviewing R&D tax credits may disallow the capitalization entry if there isn’t sufficient documentation.
 Have your engineering management create a quarterly “narrative” in common language of what exactly was actually built that period.
-And make sure as accountants we have documentation to allow an auditor to trace from an engineer’s time straight through to the journal entry!
+And, make sure as accountants we have documentation to allow an auditor to trace from an engineer’s time straight through to the journal entry!

 How auditors audit

-- Auditors will ask for your fixed asset register.
+- AUDIT READINESS is key!
+Auditors will ask for your fixed asset register.
 Then they’ll ask for the invoices, because this is how certified public accountants are taught to audit.
 But there aren’t invoices for employee-developed software!
 So you’ll provide them with the “narrative” of what was built for a general understanding, the underlying details like engineer’s hours coded to projects, and a salary listing for recalculation.